RakhithJK/julia/doc/src/base/scopedvalues.md

 ### Scoped values as globals

 In order to access the value of a scoped value, the scoped value itself has to be in (lexical) scope.
-This means most often you likely want to used scoped values as constant globals.
+This means most often you likely want to use scoped values as constant globals.

 ```julia